BizarreCoders/My-Programming-Facts/README.md

   1. In JavaScript, NaN (Not a number) is also a valid number!
   2. In JavaScript, NaN is not equal to anything, not even to itself!
   3. Javascript is not "java",i repeat it's not java.
+  4. the maximum value of a numeric type that Javascript can hold is just: 9007199254740991

 ### C++: